mattes337/modal-whisper/README.md

 - `response_format`: `json` (default) or `verbose_json`
 - `temperature`: Sampling temperature (default: 0.0)
 - `language`: ISO-639-1 language code (auto-detected if not provided)
+- `webhook_url`: URL to POST the transcription result to when processing is complete

 #### Example Usage